Average Salaries in Alberta

 • Software Engineers – Average salary of $119,702 per year

-Healthcare, food delivery, engineering, and energy jobs demonstrate high demand in Alberta, alongside competitive compensation.
+Healthcare, engineering, and energy jobs demonstrate high demand in Alberta, alongside competitive compensation.
+This enormous range shows the influence of job title, requirements, responsibilities and department on compensation.

 Average Salaries in Alberta by Industry